Isabel Díaz Ayuso: Colonialism

 She joined a chorus of politicians, including Spain's Socialist Prime Minister Pedro Sánchez, that repudiated the demand for an apology for colonialism by the President of Mexico, Andrés Manuel López Obrador.
 Ayuso accused the Mexican President of instigating an "indigenism that is the new communism", and later said that indigenous movements across Latin America were promoting "a simplistic revision of Spanish history", the wrecking of "Spain's legacy in the Americas…[such as] the mixing and fusion of cultures that have forged such strong Atlantic links", and that Spain "took Spanish and...
-Catholicism, and therefore civilisation and freedom, to the American continent”.
+Catholicism, and therefore civilisation and freedom, to the American continent".
 She further disagreed with Pope Francis's statement that the Catholic Church should ask forgiveness for its actions in Mexico.

+In May 2026.
+Ayuso participated in an event titled "Celebration of Evangelization and Mestizaje in Mexico: Malinche and Cortés" in Mexico City (at Frontón México, after a planned cathedral venue was reportedly changed).
+She defended the Spanish Conquest as a positive process of "hope, joy, alliances" and five centuries of mestizaje, paying tribute to figures like Hernán Cortés and Queen Isabella.
+This drew strong backlash in both Spain and Mexico.
+Ayuso had previously called Mexico a "narco-state" and President Claudia Sheinbaum responded by criticizing Ayuso's views on the Conquest, calling such vindications of Cortés "destined for defeat".

+The Mexican newspaper El Pais noted that Díaz Ayuso spells the country as "Méjico";

+The spelling with "j" was introduced by Spain's Real Academia Española in a spelling reform around 1815, concurrent with the Mexican war of independence from Spain, and the "j" spelling was suggested by RAE until the early 21st century.
+However, in Mexico itself the spelling with "x" has been used universally since its independence, with Mexicans "resist[ing] the change of the spelling of their country's name."
+The spelling "México" is now recommended by the RAE, as elsewhere in the Spanish-speaking world.

 Climate

 Regarding climate change, she says it "has always existed" and dismissed "apocalyptic claims" as part of a "communist plot".
 In April 2019, she claimed night traffic jams were a "hallmark" of the city of Madrid, lamenting their disappearance with the start-up of the low-emission zone Madrid Central.
 Later, in an interview with El País, she clarified that "...
 I love the nightlife here, I have lived it with intensity.
 I hate traffic jams: I hate them.
 I just miss that nightlife and everyone has understood what I meant".